Bringing Your Family

 To request an I-20 or DS-2019 for your spouse or child(ren) to join you in the United States, please complete and follow all instructions on the Dependent Visa Request Form.

-If you would like to invite family members or friends to visit you for a short period while you are studying in the United States, you should request an enrollment letter to verify your current enrollment status.
+If you would like to invite family members or friends to visit you for a short period while you are studying in the United States, or for your graduation, you should request an enrollment letter to verify your current enrollment status.
 You should also write a letter to your family members stating that you would like them to visit you in the United States.
+Click here for a sample invitation letter.
 You can find more information about visitor's visas on the U.S. Department of State's DS-160: Online Nonimmigrant Visa Application website.